3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Mercado Central

-Without a doubt, one of the best places to visit in Valencia is the Mercado Central.
+Without a doubt, one of the best places to visit in Valencia is the Mercado Central (Central Market).
 It’s a public market located across from Llotja de la Seda in the centre of the city.

 The building is hugely impressive.
 Built in an Art Nouveau style, it covers 8,000 square meters and is one of the biggest markets in Europe.

-While food is mostly sold in the market, many vendors sell souvenirs, and there are a few restaurants inside as well.
+While food and fresh produce is mostly sold in the market, many vendors sell souvenirs, and there are a few restaurants inside as well.

 I love walking around markets and seeing the various products that are on sale.
 The hustle and bustle of markets and the smell is ecstasy for my senses!

-If you feel the same way, then a trip to Mercado Central is something you have to do when you visit Valencia!
+If you feel the same way, then a trip to the Central Market is something you have to do when you visit Valencia!

 Marina